Ganzzi/doc-vault/.github/instructions/memory-management.instructions.md

 ```

 ### 3. **When Needing Library Documentation**
-- Check "Library References" memory first
+- Check "Library References" memory first for known patterns
-- Use context-bridge MCP to search for detailed docs (as noted in memory)
+- **Use context-bridge MCP tools to search for current documentation**
+- Only check local files as fallback if MCP search fails
+- Update memories with new findings from MCP searches

+**Search Strategy Priority:**
+1. Use `mcp_context-bridg_find_documents` to find relevant docs
+2. Use `mcp_context-bridg_search_content` for specific queries
+3. Update "Library References" memory with findings
+4. Check local files only as last resort

-- Example: For psqlpy questions, check local file first: `docs/psqlpy-complete-guide.md`
+Example: For psqlpy questions, use context-bridge MCP first: "psqlpy connection pool examples"

 ### 4. **When Encountering Bugs**
 - First check "Issues and Bugs" memory to see if it's known